top of page

 Chronic gastritis is a health reminder from your body.
 Through proactive management, including eradicating H. pylori, regular follow-ups, and lifestyle adjustments, you can effectively control the risks.
 Remember, the well-being of your stomach is in your hands.

-This article was written by Dr. Chen Li, Chief Physician, from the Department of Gastroenterology at Shanghai Ruijin Hospital.
+Medical content reviewed and authored by Dr. Chen Li, Chief Physician, Department of Gastroenterology at Shanghai Ruijin Hospital.

 References